MN Camp Staff Materials

 Cell Phones & Mail

 You may certainly bring your cell phone to camp, but we maintain a strict policy regarding usage that is covered at staff training.
 Campers are not permitted to have phones or smart devices (like a watch), unless used to monitor their hearts.
 We maintain this same standard for staff.
 We encourage you to prepare to have a “non smart” watch to wear at camp.
 More details in the pre-training videos, as well.
 If you have questions or concerns, please email us to discuss.
-New this year: Cell phones CAN be used as alarm clocks.
+Cell phones CAN be used as alarm clocks.

 If your family needs to reach you during Summer Camp, they can call the Directors on the Camp Odayin cell phone at 651.491.8673.
+They can also follow your antics by viewing the camp albums, where pictures are posted daily:

 If anyone wants to send you a letter while you’re at camp, here’s the address (no packages, please):